15+ Surprising Uses for Eggshells

 Decorate your house

 You can make Christmas ornaments from the shells.
-You may need to take a course or have lots of patience and a steady hand.
-It’s a great way to keep the kids entertained, and also the perfect way to spend less this holiday season.
+However, you may need to take a course or have lots of patience and a steady hand.
+Along with keeping the kids entertained, it’s also the perfect way to spend less during the holiday season.

 Reduce the appearance of wrinkles

 Crush some eggshells and put the powder along with some water in an ice cube tray and freeze.
-Rub the ice cubes on your face to help reduce the appearance of wrinkles.
+So, you can rub the ice cubes on your face to help reduce the appearance of wrinkles.